 What is Full Form of MUDRA?

-The Full Form of MUDRA is Micro Units Development and Refinance Agency.
-Mudra is a Non-Banking Financial Corporation involved in uplifting the Micro Small and Medium Enterprises.
-The government of India has proposed a mudra loan in the Finance Budget of 2015 for boosting and providing a line of creditLine Of CreditA line of credit is an agreement between a customer and a bank, allowing the customer a ceiling limit of borrowing.
-The borrower can access any amount within the credit limit and pays interest; this provides flexibility to run a business. to those entrepreneurs who are beyond the net of the banking channels and falling prey to the dearth of capital, exploitation from the traditional money lender to fund the required financial assistance for the business.
+The full form of MUDRA is Micro Units Development and Refinance Agency.
+Mudra is a non-banking financial corporation that uplifts micro, small, and medium enterprises.
+The government of India has proposed a Mudra Yojana loan in the finance budget of 2015 for boosting and providing a line of creditLine Of CreditA line of credit is an agreement between a customer and a bank, allowing the customer a ceiling limit of borrowing.
+The borrower can access any amount within the credit limit and pays interest; this provides flexibility to run a business. to the entrepreneurs beyond the net of the banking channels and falling prey to the absence of capital, exploitation from the traditional money lender to fund the required financial assistance for the business.

-As per a survey of NSSO in 2013, It was found out that many businesses are beyond the net of banking channels.
-And, the funding requirements of these businesses happen through sources that lend at a very high rate.
-So, to provide a funding solution to them, a scheme has been formally launched on 8 April 2015 by then Prime Minister Shri Narendra Modi though the plans were laid out in the budget session in February 2015.
+As per a survey of NSSO in 2013, They found that many businesses are beyond the net of banking channels.
+And the funding requirements of these businesses happen through sources that lend at a very high rate.
+So, to provide a funding solution, a scheme was formally launched on 8 April 2015 by Prime Minister Shri Narendra Modi though he laid out the plans in the budget session in February 2015.

-Micro units development and refinance agency loan has been launched to cater to various sects of businesses.
-It was decided to allocate 45%, 35%, and 25% respectively to the respective categories of Shishu, Kishor, and Taruna.
+Micro units development and refinance agency loan launch to cater to various sects of businesses.
+They decided to allocate 45%, 35%, and 25%, respectively, to the respective categories of Shishu, Kishor, and Taruna.

 The upper limit of loan to these categories are as follows:

 - Shishu – For this category, the maximum loan limit is Rs.
 50000.

 - Kishor – This category could avail of a loan up to Rs.
 5,00,000

 - Taruna – This segment is allowed to avail of a loan of Rs.
 10,00,000.